Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 You might not have heard of Thiodoon, but their golf balls are an attractive option for recreational golfers looking to hit further and more consistently off the tee.

-The longer distance is a result of the dimple design that improves the ball’s aerodynamics, which contributes to less drag when the golf ball is airborne.
+The longer distance results from the dimple design that improves the ball’s aerodynamics, contributing to less drag when the golf ball is airborne.

-Let’s find out why a pack of twelve could help you out on the golf course.
+Let’s find out why a twelve-pack could help you on the golf course.

-- Unique icosahedral 332 dimple design that enhances aerodynamics and results in less drag when the ball is in the air.
+- The unique icosahedral 332 dimple design enhances aerodynamics and results in less drag when the ball is in the air.
 This is what makes these balls fly straighter

 - The gloss finish makes these balls easier to find if you don’t hit them straight, as they’re easier to spot in the rough